t-mart/mousehole/README.md

     ```

   - `GET` `/status`: Returns information about the last update to your IP
     address.
-The return code reflect the success of the last update:
+The return code reflects the success of the last update:

     Example `curl`: